JohnMahglass/Mindustry-Archipelago-Randomizer/README.md

 - Chat will now display the color of an item fitting to its classification when receiving an item event message.
 (Progression, Useful, Trap)
 - Added "/clear" client command to clear chat messages.
+- Serpulo's logic has been improved with a "Military level" tracking the player's research that can be used to capture sectors to make sure the player has a minimum amount of tools.

 ## Setup guide.